huggingface/blog/winning-aimo-progress-prize.md

 This year, [**Numina**](https://projectnumina.ai) and Hugging Face collaborated to compete in the 1st Progress Prize of the [**AI Math Olympiad (AIMO)**](https://aimoprize.com). ****This competition involved fine-tuning open LLMs to solve difficult math problems that high school students use to train for the International Math Olympiad.
 We’re excited to share that our model — [**NuminaMath 7B TIR**](https://huggingface.co/AI-MO/NuminaMath-7B-TIR)  — was the winner and managed to solve 29 out of 50 problems on the private test set 🥳!

 In this blog post, we introduce the Numina initiative and the technical details behind our winning solution.
-If you want to skip straight to testing the model, check out our demo here: [https://huggingface.co/spaces/AI-MO/math-olympiad-solver](https://huggingface.co/spaces/AI-MO/math-olympiad-solver)
+If you want to skip straight to testing out the model, check out our demo below:

+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.36.1/gradio.js"></script>

+<gradio-app theme_mode="light" space="AI-MO/math-olympiad-solver"></gradio-app>

 Let’s dive in!